wendyverdonk93/docs/content/api/reference/tokenization-get-order-details.md

 This API call allows you to retreive the order details while listing the recurring id and recurring model.

-* All of the following parameters are required fields.
+- All of the following parameters are required fields.

 **Parameter**

 __order_id__ | integer / string

 Your unique identifier for the order.
-If the values are numbers only, the type is integer.
-Otherwise, it is string.
+If the values are numbers only, the type is `integer`.
+Otherwise, it is `string`.

 ----------------